sapkotab/ucd-csci2312-pa1/README.md

 ### Grading

-An autograding script will test your class on a variety of inputs and assign a grade based on the number of passed tests.
-(E.g. if your code passes 3 out of 6 test cases, your correctness score will be 50%).
+An autograding script will test your class on a variety of inputs and assign a grade based on the number of correct outputs.
+(E.g. if you get 3 out of 6 test cases correct, your correctness score will be 50%).
 The test suite for PA1 has __56__ tests.

 * * *